danielzayas/SWE-smith/docs/guides/pr_mirroring.md

 If the repository is currently in a state where the PR has *not* been applied (e.g., the PR is unmerged, or the repo head is an ancestor), we can sometimes apply the PR patch directly.
 In this case, the "bug" is the state before the patch, and the patch itself is the solution.

 ### Path 2: Recovery (The "Mirror")
 If the repository already contains the changes (e.g., the PR was merged), we must **remove** them to reproduce the bug.
 This is the primary function of PR Mirroring.
-The LLM analyzes the diff and rewrites the code to its state *before* the PR, creating a "Reversal Patch".
+The Large Language Model (LLM) analyzes the diff and rewrites the code to its state *before* the PR, creating a "Reversal Patch".

 ## Key Components